Welcome, everyone, to the unprecedented and highly-anticipated

 Supermod: Thank you, America, for tuning in.
 Both of our candidates will get to spend the next several hours learning some empathy for the other side, as they experience the darker sides of their own constituents.
 You see, we all have problems.
 Republican, Democrat, Libertarian... there's no perfect party, no perfect solution.
 So whichever side you're on in this election, remember that neither your candidates nor your policy ideas are all good.
 And the opponents aren't all bad.

 In four years, your life may be slightly different due to which candidate gets elected.
 Either man may be able to shape laws and policies to impact your day-to-day existence.
-But those impacts pale in comparison to what you do to shape your life over the next four years.
+But those impacts pale in comparison to what

 You hope for change?
 You hope for better days?
 You hope for enriched family life?